Human-Conscious Software

 {Philosophy Market Fit noun

-The moment when an organisation’s core philosophy: its purpose, values and worldview, aligns so closely with its customers’ beliefs that they choose, trust and champion its products because of why and how they are built, not merely what they do, generating deep loyalty and durable competitive advantage even in a commoditised market.}
+When an organisation’s core philosophy aligns so closely with its customers’ wellbeing, that they choose, trust, and champion its products because of why and how they are built, generating deep loyalty and durable competitive advantage.}

 {Philosophy Market Fit noun

-The moment when an organisation’s core philosophy: its purpose, values and worldview, aligns so closely with its customers’ beliefs that they choose, trust and champion its products because of why and how they are built, not merely what they do, generating deep loyalty and durable competitive advantage even in a commoditised market.}
+When an organisation’s core philosophy aligns so closely with its customers’ wellbeing, that they choose, trust, and champion its products because of why and how they are built, generating deep loyalty and durable competitive advantage.}

 Influences for